bendr/bender/spec/data-model.md

 * an identifier string, which may be empty and must be unique within the component;
-* a list of child DOM dones, following the same specification as the view.
+* a list of child DOM nodes, following the same specification as the view.

 ### Properties